Political Science Courses

 103 Global Realities (4)

 Designed for students who want to begin learning about international relations.
 Begins with a broad overview of political, economic, and cultural patterns in today’s global environment; followed by an inventory, evaluation, and comparison of information sources about international affairs, including print, broadcast, and cable media, the Internet, and CD-ROM and simulation software.
 Concludes with one or more case studies of current global issues, such as international terrorism, the control of rogue states, denuclearizing warfare, international women’s issues, international environmental problems, and the impact of global consumerism.
 Through these case studies, students learn how to identify key international problems, track them in the media, gather information about them, and develop and evaluate possible solutions.
-Offered every semester.
+Offered every spring.

 111 Introduction to Political Science (4)

 Introduces students to the fundamental concepts and issues in the study of politics.
 Primary emphasis is placed on ideologies, such as liberal democracy, conservatism, socialism, communism, fascism, nationalism, and on political institutions and behavior, including legislatures, executives, interest groups, political parties, political socialization, participation, the expression of political opinion, revolution, and types of political systems.
 These concepts and issues are considered from both behavioral and traditional perspectives.
-Offered every semester.
+Offered every fall.

 200 Topics in Political Science (4)